Canada revitalizes measures for Iranians to obtain work permit extensions

 Most obviously, the current policy:

-• Is narrower scope: It is meant for Iranian work permit holders in Canada only (work-permit extensions), and IRCC states no other temporary measures are in place.
+• Is meant for Iranian work permit holders in Canada only (work-permit extensions), with IRCC stating no other temporary measures are in place.

 • Has a different “cut-off” concept:

-• Eligibility for the current policy hinges on having a valid work permit and an initial work permit issued no later than Feb 28, 2025.
+• Eligibility for the current policy hinges on having a valid work permit which had been issued no later than Feb 28, 2025.

 • Applies to a more restrictive applicant group:

-• The current policy requires you to be a worker in Canada with a valid work permit at the time of application (and when the decision is made).
+• The current policy requires you to be a worker in Canada with a valid work permit at the time of application.

 • Under the expired policy, eligible applicants could apply for an initial study permit from within Canada under the special measures.